photoprism/photoprism-docs/docs/getting-started/advanced/migrations/mariadb-to-sqlite.md

 # Migrating from MariaDB to SQLite

-*Note: This is contributed content intended for advanced users.
+*For advanced users only: The instructions for these migrations were provided by a contributor and are not part of the original software distribution.
+As such, they have not been officially released, recommended, or extensively tested by us.
 You can contribute by clicking :material-pencil: to send a pull request with your changes.*

 - Install <https://github.com/techouse/mysql-to-sqlite3> on your host.
 - Stop Photoprism: `docker-compose stop photoprism`